 Progestin: A synthetic form of progesterone that is similar to the hormone made naturally by the body.

 Rectum: The last part of the digestive tract.

 Sexual Intercourse: The act of the penis of the male entering the vagina of the female.
 Also called “having sex” or “making love.”

 Sperm: A cell made in the male testicles that can fertilize a female egg.

 Ureters: A pair of tubes, each leading from one of the kidneys to the bladder.

 Uterus: A muscular organ located in the female pelvis.
-During pregnancy this organ holds and nourishes the fetus.
+During pregnancy, this organ holds and nourishes the fetus.
+Also called the womb.

 Article continues below

 If you have further questions, contact your ob-gyn.